 Bluefish (Pomatomus saltatrix): Bluefish is a highly migratory, schooling pelagic species found along the Atlantic coast.
-EFH for juvenile and adult bluefish includes the pelagic water column and inland with the mixing (0.5-25.0 ppt) and seawater (>25 ppt) salinity zones (NOAA, 1998a).
+EFH for juvenile and adult bluefish includes the pelagic water column and inland with the mixing (0.5-25 ppt) and seawater (>25 ppt) salinity zones (NOAA, 1998a).
+Bluefish has been collected in low densities in College Creek; its abundance is expected to be low, but transient individuals may be found.
+This species may be present and, therefore, affected by the Proposed Action; it is evaluated further in the EA (NAVFAC, 2021).

 Scup (Stenotomus chrysops): Scup is a migratory, schooling, bottom-dwelling species found along the Atlantic coast.
 Inshore EFH for juvenile and adult scup includes the estuaries within mixing- and seawater-salinity zones.
-Generally found during the summer and spring in estuaries and bays with various sands, mud, mussel, and eelgrass bed-type substrates in water temperatures greater than 45 degrees Fahrenheit and salinities greater than 15 ppt (NOAA, 1998b).
+Scup is generally found during the summer and spring in estuaries and bays with various sand, mud, mussel, and eelgrass bed-type substrates in water temperatures greater than 45 degrees Fahrenheit and salinities greater than 15 ppt (NOAA, 1998b).
+While scup is abundant in the